burntmuffins/afetch/README.md

 # alpine fetch
-a gfetch clone but for linux, it fetches some information about your system it is named "alpine fetch" because it was originally written in alpine linux
+a gfetch clone but for linux, it fetches some information about your system, <br>
+it is named "alpine fetch" because it was originally written in alpine linux
 <img width="543" height="339" alt="afetch" src="https://github.com/user-attachments/assets/63035e20-50c0-4501-ba10-c7eefc2dd2c6" />